remotelib/exval/README.md

 ### The `supper` Keyword

-It's impossible to access the method parent class without specifying explicitly the method class parent.
-Therefore using reference to methods with `super` class with fail to run.
+It's impossible to know a method parent class outside the class context.
+Therefore, calling methods that using `super` will fail to run.

 ```js
 class Foo {